Suggested for people 11 – 18 yrs old.

 The Bound By Books youth radio show broadcasts on WGXC 90.7FM every Monday from 3:30-4pm from the WGXC Hudson Studio.
 On the show, tweens and teens discuss books they have been reading and other bookish topics.
 Those interested in joining the Bound By Books radio crew should contact email@example.com

 Ages for tween program: youth entering grades 6-9 or homeschooled youth of equivalent ages

 Ages for teen program: youth entering grades 9-12 or homeschooled youth of equivalent ages

-The Battle of the Books is a yearly trivia contest where teams of young readers from throughout the Mid-Hudson Library System read the same 8 titles over the summer and compete in a trivia contest in September.
-Contact Emily at the library to sign up for the 2016 Hudson Battle of the Books Team.
+The Battle of the Books is a yearly trivia contest where teams of young readers from throughout the Mid-Hudson Library System read the same 6 titles over the summer and compete in a trivia contest in August/September.
+Contact the library to sign up for the Hudson Battle of the Books Teams.